-Avg: 2 from 2 votes
+Avg: 2.3 from 3 votes

-|Type:||Mixed, Alpine, 900 ft, 4 pitches, Grade II|
+|Type:||Mixed, Snow, Alpine, 900 ft (273 m), 4 pitches, Grade II|

 |Page Views:||1,817 total · 14/month|

 |Shared By:||Andy Hansen on May 17, 2013|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 Approach as for Hallett Couloir or The Cleft.
-Before reaching The Cleft (a narrow couloir roughly 200' to the left of Hallett Couloir) head up a broader couloir for 400' aiming for a steep, rock groove.
+Before reaching The Cleft (a narrow couloir roughly 200' to the left of Hallett Couloir), head up a broader couloir for 400' aiming for a steep, rock groove.

-P1: Climb the broad snow filled couloir for roughly 400'.
-We climbed this unroped.
-Moderate Snow.
+P1: climb the broad snow filled couloir for roughly 400'.
+We climbed this unroped, moderate snow.
 Belay at the base of the steep rock groove.

-P3: This pitch is shared with The Cleft though belaying at the gendarme will significantly reduce the length of the pitch.
-Step right into the couloir and move up towards the obvious roof.
+P3: this pitch is shared with The Cleft though belaying at the gendarme will significantly reduce the length of the pitch.
+Step right into the couloir, and move up towards the obvious roof.
 Pull through the roof on turf sticks and stemming.
 Once over the roof, continue climbing to the right of a rock buttress, 160', M2.

-P4: Continue up on steep snow to the summit, 120'.
+P4: continue up on steep snow to the summit, 120'.

 Descent: Hallett Couloir.